|The Frankfurt-Tipp rating:|

 |Genre:||Horror, Mystery, Thriller|

-Since she had a traumatic experience on a theme park as a child on vacation, Adelaide Wilson (Lupita Nyong'o) avoids this place - until she is persuaded by her husband Gabe (Winston Duke) to spend a relaxing day there with her children and friends.
-But this turns the family holiday on the North Californian coast into a nightmare, when four figures appear in front of the holiday home in the evening, who look like the Wilsons in a disturbing way.
+Since having a traumatic experience at an amusement park on vacation as a child, Adelaide Wilson (Lupita Nyong'o) has avoided the place - until she is persuaded by her husband Gabe (Winston Duke) to spend a relaxing day there with her children and friends.
+But with that, the family vacation on the Northern California coast turns into a tangible nightmare when four figures appear outside the vacation home in the evening, looking disturbingly like the Wilsons.
 And the eerie doppelgangers seem to know only one goal: to wipe out the family completely.
-For Adelaide and her loved ones, a bloody struggle for survival begins that takes an unexpected turn…
+For Adelaide and her loved ones, a bloody struggle for survival now begins, and it takes an unexpected turn.

-No question: Jordan Peele manages perfectly to build up an eerie, oppressive atmosphere, which makes "We" an effective horror thriller, especially in the first hour.
-Even before there are explanations that put the finger on an unpleasant wound in our society, the film simply offers exciting goose bumps entertainment.
-The Wilson's doppelganger versions are extremely scary, which is also due to the great play of all the actors...
+There's no question about it: Jordan Peele manages perfectly to build up an eerie, oppressive atmosphere that, especially in the first hour, ensures that We is simply an effective horror thriller.
+Even before there are any explanations that put a finger on an uncomfortable wound in our society, the film simply provides thrilling goosebump entertainment.
+The doppelganger versions of the Wilsons are extremely creepy, thanks in part to the great acting of all the actors.

-The rest of the film will be a divorce.
-For some, the whole thing will be too abstruse, too lengthy and too thickly applied.
-For the others, a masterpiece of modern horror cinema that focuses attention on the forgotten of our society in a haunting way.
-Either way, you have to attest to Jordan Peele, that he delivered a really good movie, that not only entertains well and offers some good shocking moments, but also makes you think.
-And that's exactly why "We", despite some minor weaknesses, is also: Absolutely worth seeing!
+The rest of the film will divide opinion.
+For some, the whole thing will be too abstruse, too drawn out and too thick.
+For others, it's a masterpiece of modern horror cinema that brings the forgotten of our society into focus in a haunting way.
+Either way, you have to give Jordan Peele credit for delivering a really good film that not only entertains well and offers a few successful shock moments, but also makes you think.
+And that's exactly why We is then, despite minor weaknesses: Absolutely worth seeing!